tessplymale/Personal-Data-Set/README.md

 After analyzing the data from my source, I then set up a table comparing the year, age group and amount of coffee consumed.
 The age groups I used were the same as listed within the data.
 I only looked at the years 2012, 2014 and 2016 to have a smaller, more condensed table that was a stronger representation of how things change over time with age.
 I avoided using any person under the age of 18 due to inconsistency with the amount of coffee consumption recorded.
 I also grouped ages 60+ together becuase that is where the coffee consumption seemed to steady out and plateau.

 I also analyzed a few other sources and breifly looked into their data sets.
 I created rough models from the data recorded to have a better understanding and higher accuracy of the results from the intial data set I analyzed.
+The second source was directly from the Caffine Informer data base.
+The second data set analyzes caffine consumption rather than coffee consumption, but is very strongly related.
+Although this data set mainly focused on caffine consumption based on region, it did have recorded information regarding age and caffine consumption.
+I only used age groups that were in similar groupings as my first data set for comparison purposes.

 ![Chart](https://raw.githubusercontent.com/tessplymale/Personal-Data-Set/master/DataSetChart.png)